top of page

 Know Pain Know Gain: Collaborative Care in Chronic Pain

-Registration for AHS and Primary Care Network Physicians and Allied Healthcare Providers is funded through the generosity of the South Zone Primary Care Network Committee.
-Register for free prior to May 21, 2024.
+Registration for AHS and Primary Care Network Physicians and Allied Healthcare Providers was funded through the generosity of the South Zone Primary Care Network Committee.

-Who should attend?
+Who is this for?
 Any provider treating chronic pain including physicians, nurses, pharmacists, social workers, dietitians, occupational therapists, physiotherapists, psychologists, chiropractors, kinesiologists, and recreational therapists.

 Interdisciplinary round table problem solving on complex chronic low back pain